Jump to content

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating the city the map is for.
 No additional Up Tech or masterworked bonuses.
 This map can also provide social and cultural information. +2 Misc to Culture and Current Events Knowledge checks while in this city area.

-Duracable: Strong as steel, flexible as rubber, and lighter then rope.
-It was discovered while attempting to make cables for Space Elevators but in most situations it still isn't strong enough.
-However it is cheap to construct and replaces most cables and ropes as the standard device for lifting, pulling, and support.
-Duracable is made of lightweight and durable wiring wrapped hundreds of times in a swirl that reinforces itself as more stress is placed on the coil.
-Duracable is able to support up to 100 metric tons of weight while much lighter then conventional Rope.
+Duracable: Strong as steel, flexible as rubber, and lighter than rope.
+It was discovered while attempting to make cables for Space Elevators, but in most situations, it still isn't strong enough.
+However, it is cheap to construct and replaces most cables and ropes as the standard device for lifting, pulling, and support.
+Duracable is made of lightweight, durable wiring wrapped hundreds of times in a swirl that reinforces itself as more stress is applied to the coil.
+Duracable is able to support up to 100 metric tons of weight while being much lighter than conventional Rope.

-Emergency Light Source: Usually some sort of chemical burning light source that only lasts for a short while and once used cannot be reused.
-They are cheaper and smaller then a Directed Light Source.
-However they all can be used as a way to signal for help and can be easily carried on someones person.
-Otherwise they are the same and provide the same bonus.
+Emergency Light Source: Usually some sort of chemical burning light source that only lasts for a short while, and once used cannot be reused.
+They are cheaper and smaller than a Directed Light Source.
+However, they can all be used to signal for help and can be easily carried on someone's person.
+Otherwise, they are the same and provide the same bonus.

 Planetary Satellite Navigation: Only usable on planets or moons that have been colonized by Tech Level 0.9/1+ civilizations.
-This is usually something like GPS or another similar technology that uses artificial planet wide satellites to send signals down to the surface informing the device of its exact position in space time.
+This is usually something like GPS or a similar technology that uses artificial satellites to send signals to the surface, informing the device of its exact position in space and time.

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating on colonized planets. +1 for every Tech Level above 1.

-Purifier: This can be used to Purify water or other essential liquids.
-A Chemistry or Pharmaceutical Kit can be used to help clean water to make it drinkable with a DC of 15. but the Purifier does it for the Player with automatic success unless the water has been Poisoned or its heavily concentrated with Chemicals.
-In which case it will simply warn the Players and they will have to identify the Poison and or Chemical to remove it.
+Purifier: This can purify water and other essential liquids.
+A Chemistry or Pharmaceutical Kit can be used to help clean water to make it drinkable with a DC of 15.
+But the Purifier does it for the Player with automatic success unless the water has been Poisoned or it's heavily concentrated with Chemicals.
+In which case, it will simply warn the players, and they will have to identify the Poison and or Chemical to remove it.
 Review the Skill rules for more information on Identify.
-A Tech Level 4 Purifier can Purify anything out of water ill-regardless of Poisons or Chemical concentrations.
+A Tech Level 4 Purifier can purify anything out of water, regardless of Poisons or Chemical concentrations.

 Stellar Navigation Device: One of the most common and widely used systems to navigate by.
 Using the very stars themselves.
 Each sector of space needs to download the latest stellar map updates.
-Once you have an updated database of stars this device can tell you exactly where you on in the galaxy wither in space or on a planet as long as the stars are visible.
+Once you have an updated database of stars, this device can tell you exactly where you are in the galaxy, whether in space or on a planet, as long as the stars are visible.

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating where the stars are visible. +1 for every Tech Level above 1.

-Star Map: These maps are specific to Local Clusters usually.
-And add extra details about shipping lanes, jump gate locations, government boarders, crime stats, solar activity, phenomenon and hazards.
+Star Map: These maps are usually specific to Local Clusters.
+And add extra details about shipping lanes, jump gate locations, government borders, crime stats, solar activity, phenomena, and hazards.

 • In-Game Bonus: Provides +1 Misc to all Survival checks when navigating this local group using a Space Ship.

-Gravimetric Positioning Device: Used to find your way through a Solar System this can be attached to a ship or sense it is so small attached to a spacesuit.
-This doesn't just help find your way through a Solar System but can be useful on certain small planets or moons where gravity is very weak and minor changes in rock or terrain can have such a noticeable and unique effect to gravity that this device would be able to tell (if provided with a gravimetric mapping) exactly where one is.
-This device can also be used to detect and Track gravimetric phenomenon and/or disturbances's
+Gravimetric Positioning Device: Used to find your way through a Solar System, this can be attached to a ship, or, since it is so small, attached to a spacesuit.
+This doesn't just help find your way through a Solar System, but can be useful on certain small planets or moons where gravity is very weak and minor changes in rock or terrain can have such a noticeable and unique effect on gravity that this device would be able to tell (if provided with a gravimetric mapping) exactly where one is.
+This device can also be used to detect and track gravimetric phenomena and/or disturbances's

-Environmental Recreation Personal Shield: Designed to wrap around a person and cling closely to there skin.
+Environmental Recreation Personal Shield: Designed to wrap around a person and cling closely to their skin.
 This protects against common external environmental hazards.
-Extreme Heat, Cold, Chemicals in the air and extreme Gravity.
-Although this also doesn't work as a Space Suit this does allow a person to walk around in hazardish environments without taking negatives.
-If the Players have to roll to check if they take damage or get effects for being exposed to the elements the wearer of this gets x2 Advantage and if they fail they only take 1/2 round up if that is possible.
+Extreme Heat, Cold, Chemicals in the air, and extreme Gravity.
+Although this also doesn't work as a Space Suit, it does allow a person to walk around in hazardous environments without incurring negative effects.
+If the Players have to roll to check if they take damage or get effects for being exposed to the elements, the wearer of this gets x2 Advantage, and if they fail, they only take 1/2 round up if that is possible.

 Scanners